DaveB93/scrapyCompass/README.md

 - your compass card cvn
 - your email ( currently it's set up for gmail )
 - your gmail password ( you'll want to generate an app specific password, see instructions below if you need help)
-- the maximum amount you expect your balance to change between runs
+- the maximum amount you expect your balance to change between runs ( 0 for monthly )

 ## Running